 The path to becoming a business owner is equal parts exciting and rewarding.
-With the help of a professional team like Aprio — one with deep experience and expertise in serving the dental industry — you can achieve your entrepreneurial goals.
+A dental startup can be challenging but, with the help of a professional team like Aprio — one with deep experience and expertise in serving the dental industry — you can achieve your entrepreneurial goals.
 Contact us today to start the conversation.

 About the Author

 As partner-in-charge of Aprio’s National Dental Industry Practice, Brad McKeiver arms dentists with real-time financial data about their practices.
 He has helped numerous dental practitioners make informed business decisions that focus on driving increased practice profitability, growth and value.